- Key events in Amanda Knox and Raffaele Sollecito's trials for Meredith Kercher's murder

 Italian prosecutors formally charge Knox, Guede and Sollecito with murder.

 September 6, 2008

 Rudy Guede asks for a separate fast-track trial, fearing that Knox and Sollecito had formed a pact against him.
-In asking for the trial, his defense attorney says, "In recent weeks a lot of poison has been spread by the defense teams, and we feel the necessity to find some form of serenity in a separate hearing."
+His defense attorney says, "In recent weeks a lot of poison has been spread by the defense teams, and we feel the necessity to find some form of serenity in a separate hearing."